Benefits of working at NPI

 About

 Northern Policy Institute is committed to building human capital in Northern Ontario.
-We take pride in hiring students and new graduates and teaching them the skills they need to excel in their field.
-We want to help you grow as professionals while living and working in the amazing communities we serve.
+We take pride in hiring students and new graduates.
+We help them develop the skills they need to excel in their field.
+We want to help you grow as a professional while living and working in the amazing communities we serve.

 We have opportunities available at various times of the year.
-All positions are in Northern Ontario.
+All positions are in-person in Northern Ontario.

 4 Month Placements

-Who should apply: Someone that is looking for a for credit co-op opportunity in a unique educational environment
+Who should apply?
+Someone pursuing a for-credit co-op opportunity and wants to do so in a unique educational environment.

 Salary Range: